 It’s backyard BBQ season and I’ve always prided myself on delivering some unique side dish options for grill-out parties.
 This Bacon Macaroni Salad is really fast to stir together, packed with flavor, and has a unique ingredient: Charred Scallions!

-Betsy and I live near one of the larger parks in Denver and last summer we had dreams and plans to have “park days” a few times a month where we would just post up in a shady spot, fill a cooler with drinks, invite friends and play all day.
+Betsy and I live near one of the larger parks in Denver and every year we have dreams and plans to have “park days” a few times a month where we would just post up in a shady spot, fill a cooler with drinks, invite friends and play all day.

-I think we ended up doing it twice because we had a 6-month old kiddo and it was much easier to not plan things.
+I think we end up doing it about once a month because we have young kiddos and it was much easier to not plan things.

 My nightmare when it comes to pasta salads is the kind you find at deli sections that are swimming pools of mayo and dressing.
 The purpose a good dressing is just to hold everything together.
 This recipe has the right amount.
 No more and no less.
 It also has charred scallions, which maybe you didn’t know were a thing, but they are SO a thing.